SiddhantAttavar/BrowserToys-Extension/README.md

  - Drag and drop the file onto the page
  - Restart the browser

-You may get a warning that the extension is disabled.
+You may get a warning on Windows saying that the extension is disabled.
 To remove this warning, do the following:
  - Go to the `chrome://extensions` page
  - Navigate to the extension page
  - Copy the extension ID